-Soft corals have claimed the Numidia as their own now and decorate the entire remaining metal framework, bringing the ship back to life for Red Sea scuba divers, this time in the form of a vibrant and colourful living reef.
-You can follow the hull and a series of masts down to greater depth, but the ship's stern lies in 90m and well beyond recreational diving limits, so even though you might be able to see it, it would be wise to not follow your enthusiasm.
+Both soft and hard corals have claimed the Numidia as their own now and decorate the entire remaining metal framework, bringing the ship back to life for Red Sea scuba divers, this time in the form of a vibrant and colourful living reef.
+You can follow the hull and a series of masts down to greater depth.
+Here you will find the ship’s lift raft section and several entrances to the cabins that make penetration easy and safe in the shallow section.
+Below the bridge are the holds and the main mast that remains and protrudes up to 45m.
+The ship's stern and propeller lie in 90m and well beyond recreational diving limits, so even though you might be able to see it from above, it would be wise to not follow your enthusiasm.

 The Aida was a 75m transport supply ship that came off last during a head-to-head with Big Brother and sank in 1957.
 Her bow rests at 30m and the stern lies at 60m and deeper, where large groupers lurk.
 The engine remains at 7m to mark the site of the accident, where the hull broke in 2 and the stern sank, and where the bow was slowly destroyed by wind and waves.

 There are various ways to dive Big Brother and if this site is on your liveaboard itinerary then you will probably visit it at least 3 times.
 A common entry point is on top of the Aida wreck from which you make your way along the length of the island with the sloping reef on your left.
-Look out to the blue for sharks, barracuda and Napolean wrasses.
-The wall boasts a very healthy reef and is covered mostly in soft corals, in particular Broccoli soft coral (Lithophyton arboretum).
+Look out to the blue for sharks, barracuda, unicornfish and Napolean wrasses.
+The wall boasts a very healthy reef and is covered mostly in soft corals, in particular broccoli soft coral (Lithophyton arboretum).
 You can slowly make you way into shallower water here since the reef is in prime health all the way to just below the surface.